ofiwg/ofi-guide/OFIGuide.md

 Whether the client is given the server's network address directly or a name which must be translated into the network address, the mechanism used to provide this information to the client varies widely.
 A simple mechanism that is commonly used is for users to provide the server's address using a command line option.
 The problem of telling applications where its peers are located increases significantly for applications that communicate with hundreds to millions of peer processes, often requiring a separate, dedicated application to solve.
 For a typical client-server socket application, this is not an issue, so we will defer more discussion until later.

 Using the getaddrinfo() results, the client opens a socket, configures it for non-blocking mode, and initiates the connection request.
-At this point, the network stack has send a request to the server to establish the connection.
+At this point, the network stack has sent a request to the server to establish the connection.
 Because the socket has been set to non-blocking, the connect call will return immediately and not wait for the connection to be established.
 As a result any attempt to send data at this point will likely fail.

 ```
 /* Example server code flow to accept a connection */